Wednesday of Week 3 of Easter – Gospel

 Jesus has a mission.
 In a phrase repeated six times in this chapter:

-I have come from heaven not to do my own will, but to do the will of the one who sent me.
+I have come down from heaven not to do my own will but the will of him who sent me.

 And what is the will of the Father?